The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/leveling-guide.md

 **Single Target:**

-* At this point, you can use the level 90 [rotation graphic](/jobs/tanks/paladin/openers), replacing Confiteor and Blade of Valor combo with four Holy Spirits and Expiacion with Spirits Within.
-The rotation priority system is summarized below:
+* At this point, you can use the level 100 [rotation](/jobs/tanks/paladin/basic-guide), replacing Confiteor and Blade of Valor combo with four Holy Spirits and Expiacion with Spirits Within.
+Divine Might-buffed Holy Spirit is stronger than Sepulchre at this level, so continue to prioritize placing Holy Spirit into Fight or Flight.
-  * Use your Divine Might with Holy Spirit any time before it gets overwritten by your next Royal Authority
-  * Spend Atonements as you get them
-  * Start a Royal Authority combo when you are out of Atonements / Sword Oath
-  * Use Circle of Scorn and Spirits Within on cooldown
-  * Hold both charges of Intervene for Fight or Flight unless you need it for uptime
-  * Use Fight or Flight on cooldown.
-Upon using it, begin your burst phase, then pick up your filler combo where you left off
-  * Your burst phase should include:
+  * Your burst phase should now include:
+    * Requiescat + 4x Holy Spirit
     * Goring Blade
-    * Requiescat + 4x Holy Spirit
-    * 3 filler GCDs (Holy Spirit, Atonement, or Royal Authority combo GCDs)
+    * 3 filler GCDs (Holy Spirit, Royal Authority, or Atonement/Supplication/Sepulchre)

 ### Level 80